CUSTOM FOOD TRUCKS

 Food Trucks today are fast becoming a global industry, well-represented in cities and towns throughout the U.S. and around the world.

-NMK’s Food Trucks range in size from 14’ to 18’ interior length and are each uniquely outfitted to fit your brand with comparable standards of a restaurant kitchen.
+NMK’s custom Food Trucks range in size from 14’ to 18’ interior length and are each uniquely outfitted to fit your brand with comparable standards of a restaurant kitchen.
 Whether your goal is street food vending or gourmet catering, your menu options and creativity are virtually unlimited.

 DETAILS AND SPECIFICATIONS:

 Length – Exterior Truck: 26’ to 30’

 Width – Exterior: 96” approx.

 Height: Interior Ceiling: 6’-8” to 7’

 Height: Ground to roof: 11’ to 11” 8”

 Cooking fuel options: propane, electric

 Bon Appetit is an on-site restaurant company offering full food service management to corporations, universities and museums in 32 states.
 BAMCO originally hired NMK to design and build a full service catering truck to do both street vending and catering in Seattle.
 The Food Truck was later moved to the Intel Campus in Hillsboro, where it now performs the same function for Intel’s employees.